BAMBOO CARBON REMOVALS

-BAMBOO'S CLIMATE CHANGE POTENTIAL
+BAMBOO'S UNIQUE CLIMATE CHANGE ADVANTAGE

 These combined benefits make bamboo one of the most effective plants in the fight against global climate change, while providing both mitigation and adaptation benefits.